mraggi/discreture/README.md

 | Time taken to see all 42355950 set partitions a set of 15 elements with 4 parts 	|	   1.20166s  		| **1.01687s** |
 | **Total Time**																	|	 **19.7s**			|	22.1s	   |

 # Acknowledgements
 I would like to thank Manuel Alejandro Romo de Vivar (manolo) for his work on dyck paths, motzkin paths, and his contribution to partition numbers.

+# Contributing
+Please help us testing, debugging, benchmarking, packaging for the various distros, etc. Also, if you use discreture for your own purposes, let us know!